Steve Gorman

 Steve Gorman (born August 17, 1965) is an American musician and radio host.
-Gorman is best known as the former drummer of the American rock and roll band The Black Crowes He spent time as the drummer for British rock band Stereophonics.
+He is best known as the former drummer of the American rock and roll band The Black Crowes.
+He spent time as the drummer for British rock band Stereophonics.
 He also hosted his own radio show Steve Gorman Sports! on Fox Sports Radio.
 He is now the host of Steve Gorman Rocks! on Westwood One radio station affiliates and the morning-show co-host at KQRS-FM in Minneapolis.
+He also co-hosts on 101.5 WQUT in Tennessee.

+Career

 Early career

 While a fourth grader at Benfield Elementary School in Severna Park, Maryland, Gorman joined the school band and played the snare drum.
 After moving to Hopkinsville, Kentucky in 1975, Gorman went to high school (University Heights Academy) with Clint Steele, an aspiring guitarist.
 Gorman was a broadcasting major at Western Kentucky University.
 He played drums with several Bowling Green bands including Alfred & The Stately Wayne Manors, Swale, A Tribute to Elvis and the Ricky Nelson Story.
 Finally, in 1986, Steve, along with friends Brent Woods and Jon Vanover, formed Lack of Interest and recorded a four-song demo tape titled "Content to Sit and Stare" in April 1986 at the University Heights Academy gymnasium.

 The Black Crowes

 In February 1987, he joined his high school friend Clint Steele in Atlanta, Georgia to drum for Steele's band, Mary My Hope.
 While in Atlanta he became good friends with Chris Robinson and his brother Rich.
 When the Robinson brothers lost their drummer Jeff Sullivan to the band Drivin n Cryin, Gorman was asked to sit in and play on "Mr. Crowes Garden's" demo session for A&M records.
 He ended up playing with the renamed Black Crowes for their first nine albums over 15 years.
 In late 2001, he decided to leave the band to pursue other avenues and relocated to Los Angeles.
 In 2005, he rejoined the reformed Black Crowes.
+When the band reformed in 2019, Gorman was not asked to join.

-On September 24, 2019, Gorman released Hard to Handle: The Life and Death of the Black Crowes - A Memoir, which he co-wrote with author Steven Hyden.
+On September 24, 2019, Gorman released Hard to Handle: The Life and Death of the Black Crowes – A Memoir, which he co-wrote with author Steven Hyden.
 The 364 page book is published by Da Capo Press and promises an insider's look at the history of the group, which was together for more than two decades.

 On January 9, 2023, Gorman joined classic rock KQRS-FM in Minneapolis as co-host of the morning show with Brian Zepp, Tony Lee and Candice Wheeler.
+The show has been rebranded as Gorman In The Morning with Paul Fletcher and Ryder.